 RELATED ARTICLES PUBLISHED BY THE AUTHOR OF THE TREATISE

 Rollovers to Roth IRAs Are Complicated by Substance-over-Form Doctrines, TAXES, Sep.
 2015, at page 43; 3 CCH FINANCIAL AND ESTATE PLANNING ¶ 34,071 (2016).
-Analyzes application of the step transaction doctrine to certain rollovers to Roth IRAs, including the so-called “backdoor” Roth.
+Analyzes application of the step transaction doctrine to certain rollovers to Roth IRA.

 Retiree Tax Planning with Qualified Longevity Annuity Contracts, TAX ADVISER, Nov.
 2014, at page 822.
 Explains the use of qualified longevity annuity contracts (QLACs) to lengthen retirement payouts and tax deferrals for IRAs and other retirement plans.